 In accordance with NSP3 Guidelines, all properties assisted via the use of NSP3 funds are subject to continued affordability restrictions.
 As a result, each property assisted under the NSHP activity will be subject to recorded covenants for a 15 year term.
 The covenants will be used to ensure, to the maximum extent practicable, that the properties remain affordable to families and individuals whose incomes do not exceed 120% AMI.
 The 'soft second' component encourages income-eligible homeowners to remain in the NSP affordable unit.
 Continued affordability will be ensured via an annual monitoring process to be conducted by City staff.
 No interest will be charged on the 'soft second.'
 However, should the home sell or transfer before the affordability period is realized, the City will collect a share of the equity on a declining scale.
-In other words, if the NSP assisted property is sold or transferred within the covenant period, the City will not exceed the total investment made into the property by the City.
-The Covenants will remain in effect for the prescribed Covenant Period of 15 years and are not cancelled upon the sale of the groperty.
+In other words, if the NSP assisted property is sold or transferred within the covenant period, the City will then be entitled to a share of the gain on sale in addition to the original amount loaned.
+The gain on sale returned to the City will not exceed the total investment made into the property by the City.
+The Covenants will remain in effect for the prescribed Covenant Period of 15 years and are not cancelled upon the sale of the property.
 A subsequent owner of the property will be subject to the recorded Covenant for the remainder of the affordability period.